chrisringrose/free-spam-blocker/README.md

 Install it via the WordPress plugin install page:

-1. Log into your WordPress page with admin access.
+1. Log into your WordPress page with admin access
-2. Go to the **Plugins** tab on the left in WordPress.
+2. Go to the **Plugins** tab on the left in WordPress
 3. Click **Add New** (Located near the top of the page)
 4. In the **Search plugins** box, type **Free Spam Blocker**
 5. Click **Install Now**, and then click **Activate**